bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

 2. Select schema version

-   The schema should be one of the database's migration history.
-The default is the latest.
+   The schema version is selected from the database's migration history.

    <hint-block type="info">